gfiehler/rabbithub_management/README.md

 ## Overview Page
 This page will show a list of subscribers, consumers, http post errors summary, form to add a new subscriber, environment variable settings, and ability to import/export subscribers in batch.

-The name column for each subscriber is a non-unqiue name that is a combination of the `resource_topic` to the details page.
+The name column for each subscriber is a non-unqiue name that is a combination of the `resource_topic` and is a link to the details page for that subscriber.
 A truly unique name would also have to inlcude the callback URL, however that was too long to use in the UI.
 The name is a link to the details page for that Subscriber.

+Environment Variables displayed in the configuration section can be found in the rabbitmq.config file.
+This file is commonly found in /etc/rabbitmq directory in Unix installations.

 Import and Export of subscribers can be done via the UI by downloading or uploading JSON files in the following format.
+See RabbitHub batch processing for more details.

 Note:  This can be used as backup or to migrate subscribers between environments.